-Here is what we recommend for each of your object methods:
+Here is what should be in each of your methods:

-init()
+init(self,rootWin)

 This method will be called automatically when your object is instantiated.
 It is responsible for setting up your GUI.
 It should create labels and text Entry widgets, along with a button to produce a GUI that looks like the following: